 Step 2.
 Choose A Product Line

 Next, you need to figure out what kind of items you’re going to sell.
 Here, again, you’ll need to make a decision between two alternatives: focusing your attention on one item or offering a larger variety.
+This choice will be prevalent even if you choose to opt for the fitness industry, meaning you will either choose to go with a single successful brand in the fitness industry or go with multiple brands.

-It’s also important that you spend some time looking at potential brands that could make a splash in the industry over the coming years.
+It is also important that you spend some time looking at potential brands that could make a splash in the industry over the coming years.
 The ability to scout for potential gold mines is highly revered in the distribution industry, and it will be your ticket to profits galore.

 Step 3.
 Identify Your Customers